sudomesh/disaster-ping-pong/README.md

 By default, this script looks for an SSID starting with "ESP_".
 This was chosen since the NodeMCU firmware defaults to an SSID formatted something like "ESP_12BD5".
 So it is just looking for a friend, another ESP.
-This could be easily modified in the script to look for SSID of your choosing, say "peoplesdisaster.radio" or "peoplesopen.net".
+This could be easily modified in the script to look for SSID of your choosing, say "DisasterRadio*" or "peoplesopen.net".

 Note, this firmware and lua script have only been tested with an ESP-12F on a WeMos D1 mini development board.
 There are countless other dev board and ESP chip combinations out there, for more information regarding tested boards